ny-collins/techbros/docs/ARCHITECTURE.md

 *   `default-src 'self'`: Restricts resource loading to the application origin.
 *   `connect-src`: Permits WebSocket connections for signaling.
 *   `script-src`: Disallows inline scripts and `eval()`.
+*   `frame-ancestors 'self'`: Allows the app to frame its own content (required for PDF viewer).

 ### Resource Validation
 *   **MIME Type Verification:** Incoming files are validated against an allowlist of educational formats (PDF, MP4, MP3).